tfausak/tfausak.github.io/_drafts/migrating-to-bcrypt.md

 # account.password_hash = digest(password)
 {% endhighlight %}

-Now instead of generating bcrypt hashes using the plain text, use the hash.
-This goes for comparing, too.
-We'll need to make two changes to the user model: update the bcrypt assignment to use the hash, and modify the authenticate method to also use the hash.
+Setting the password is now slightly more complicated than before.
+Instead of simply using the plain text password as the input to bcrypt, we have to use the password hash.
+This adds a layer of indirection but allows us to migrate without knowing the original passwords.

 {% highlight ruby %}
-class User < ActiveRecord::Base
 def bcrypt=(new_password)
-    @bcrypt = Password.create(digest(new_password))
-    self.bcrypt_hash = @bcrypt
+  @bcrypt = self.bcrypt_hash =
+    Password.create(digest(new_password))
 end
+{% endhighlight %}

+Similarly, checking passwords now requires comparing against the hashed password.

+{% highlight ruby %}
 def self.authenticate(username, password)
-    user = find_by_username(username)
-    return unless user
+  return unless user = find_by_username(username)
+  password_hash = digest(password)
   if user.bcrypt?
-      user if user.bcrypt == password
+    user if user.bcrypt == password_hash
-    elsif digest(password) == user.password_hash
+  elsif user.password_hash == password_hash
-      user.bcrypt = digest(password)
+    user.bcrypt = password_hash
-      user.password = nil
     user.save!
     user
-    end
   end
 end
 {% endhighlight %}